Advanced Color Theory

 Display P3, a newer standard, is popular in digital cinema and encompasses roughly 50% of the visible spectrum.
 It makes photo and videos look better, a key reason for its growing adoption.
 However, it requires a more expensive display technology.

-blog post demonstrates the difference between these color spaces perfectly:
+This image from Apple WebKit blog post demonstrates the difference between these color spaces perfectly:

 Apple pushed Display P3 into the computing mainsteam, likely due to their strong focus on digital content and camera functionality.
 All modern Apple devices and increasingly more high-end Android devices and PC monitors run on Display P3.